-Figure 2 shows the expected payoff pairs of H and L types, (U_H, U_L) , under the theoretical IIE mediators and the two mediators that we use in the lab.
+Figure 1 shows the IIE frontier, which is the set of IIE payoff pairs of H and L types, (U_H, U_L) , under the theoretical IIE mediators; as well as the expected payoff pairs under the two mediators that we use in the lab.
 With all the incentive constraints slack, P-Max Mediator for q = 1/4 is still on the IIE frontier, while P-Max and Neutral Mediators for q = 2/5 fall short of but sufficiently close to the frontier.
 Because we are interested in subjects' choice between the two extremes along the IIE frontier and not in their choice to achieve the IIE frontier per se, we consider the two mediators used in our experiments to be reasonable approximations to the theoretical counterparts.